 These metrics could include:

-• Page Views: How many people actually see your landing page
+• Page views: How many people see your landing page

 Tracking these metrics reveals how your web page performs and what you’ll need to improve.

-Use analytics tools and apps like Google Analytics and Hotjar to monitor metrics and user behavior.
-Or consider working with HawkSEM and we’ll do the tracking for you in our software ConversionIQ™.
+You can use analytics tools and apps like Google Analytics and Hotjar to monitor metrics and user behavior.

 “We use CIQ to granularly track the performance of ecommerce campaigns, specifically the landing page performance, to ensure we are achieving a high ROAS,” Yadegar says.